 The source of Scripture is God.

 No single church has the right to possess the exclusive right to interpret the Bible.
-If a single church had this right, then no single individual would have the responsibility to understand Scripture for himself.
-If we accept what a given church teaches blindly, then we place ourselves at risk.
+If a single church had this right, no individual would be responsible for understanding Scripture for himself; he would have to depend on what someone told him.
+We place ourselves at risk if we blindly accept what a given church teaches.